open-logic/open-logic/doc/intf/olo_intf_i2c_master.md

     provide the next command within time, and hence the bus was released).

 For constants containing the command codes, a package *olo_intf_i2c_master_pkg* is defined in the same VHDL file.

+**Note:** The I2C ports must be constrained manually.
+No solution was found for scoped timing constraints for inferred tristate buffers.

 ## Generics